How can I see why I was charged for CloudWatch usage, and then how can I reduce future charges?

 CloudWatch metric API calls

 - To reduce costs, make ListMetrics calls through the console for free rather than making them through the AWS CLI.
 Collect multiple PutMetricData requests into one StatisticSet call.
-For best practices when using GetMetricStatistics or GetMetricData APIs, see Should I use GetMetricData or GetMetricStatistics for CloudWatch metrics?
+For more information, see Should I use GetMetricData or GetMetricStatistics for CloudWatch metrics?
 Also be sure to review costs incurred by third-party monitoring tools.

 - To reduce costs, remove unnecessary alarms.